ropensci-books/http-testing/.github/CONTRIBUTING.md

 * **commits in a PR**: the book is built (gitbook, PDF, EPUB) and deployed to a Netlify website.

+* **commits in a PR from a fork**: the book is built (gitbook, PDF, EPUB) but only deployed if NETLIFY_SITE_ID and NETLIFY_AUTH_TOKEN are set in the fork repo settings (and it is not expected that contributors do that).

-Maëlle Salmon owns the Netlify website.
+Maëlle Salmon owns the Netlify website for this repo.
 To change the Netlify website,

 * create a new Netlify website from a local folder, get its site ID (`NETLIFY_SITE_ID`) via the site settings, and get a deploy token (`NETLIFY_AUTH_TOKEN`) for your account via the settings.